 Backchannels — instances that provide course members with supplemental communication space to hold a background conversation during synchronous sessions — have been used as a teaching and learning strategy in higher education long before the onset of COVID-19.
 But Zoom became a common tool for this purpose last academic year.
 Students, for instance, could ask questions in Zoom chat, while the instructor gave a presentation, or shyer students had the opportunity to use Zoom chat to contribute to the ongoing discussion without having to speak aloud.

+These backchannels can be used in face-to-face courses as well to allow for a diversity of voices and to answer questions as they arise during class.
 There are multiple strategies to do this, and in this blog Learning Innovation provides a few options and common considerations.

 If you liked the rapid-fire dialogue of Zoom chat, you could use a chat-based tool to mimic a similar exchange during a regular in-person class.